-Given the nature of the study objectives, the study intends to use a survey approach where both qualitative and quantitative data will be collected using a questionnaire survey, interviewing and documentary review approaches to enable triangulation (Sekaran, 2003).
-Each of the methods to be used is discussed below:-
+Given the nature of the study objectives, the study used a survey approach where both qualitative and quantitative data was collected using a questionnaire survey and interviewing approaches to enable triangulation (Sekaran, 2003).
+Each of the methods used is discussed below.